dkarzon/singer-transform/transform-configs.md

 ```

 ## NoTableVersioning
-Hack to convert full table replication to bypass table versioning (which requires the table to be dropped and recreated)
+Hack to bypass table versioning on full table replication (which requires the table to be dropped and recreated)

 ```json
 {